Back to Technology

 Domain-Driven Design (DDD)

-Use bounded contexts from DDD to identify service boundaries:
+Use bounded contexts from DDD to identify service boundaries.
+Each context encapsulates a coherent domain model:

 E-Commerce Bounded Contexts